Carlos Bringuier

-Carlos Jose Bringuier (born June 22, 1934) is a Cuban exile in the United States of America who campaigned against Fidel Castro's government.
-Bringuier is principally known for his brief connection with Lee Harvey Oswald, the assassin of United States President John F. Kennedy.
+Carlos Jose Bringuier (born June 22, 1934) is a Cuban exile in the United States who campaigned against Fidel Castro's government.
+Bringuier is principally known for his brief connection with Lee Harvey Oswald, the assassin of US President John F. Kennedy.

 Early life

-Bringuier was born in Cuba and studied at the University of Havana where he qualified as a lawyer in 1957.
+Carlos Jose Bringuier was born on June 22, 1934, in Cuba.
+He studied at the University of Havana where he qualified as a lawyer in 1957.
 As an opponent of Fidel Castro and his government, he left Cuba on May 4, 1960 and moved to Guatemala; he also lived in Argentina for a brief time before arriving in the United States on February 8, 1961.
 He set up home in New Orleans, and opened a clothing store called "Casa Roca".

 Encounter with Oswald

-Bringuier joined the Directorio Revolucionario Estudantil, the Student Revolutionary Directorate (DRE), an anti-Castro group.
+Bringuier joined the Directorio Revolucionario Estudantil, the Student Revolutionary Directorate (DRE), an anti-Castro group linked to the Central Intelligence Agency.
 Bringuier was made New Orleans delegate, and placed in charge of DRE publicity and propaganda.
 Bringuier's clothing store in New Orleans became the local headquarters for anti-Castro Cubans.
 On August 5, 1963, according to Bringuier, Lee Oswald visited him at his store and posed as a friend of the Cuban exiles, offering to join the fight against Castro.
 The next day, Oswald again visited the store and left his Guidebook for Marines for the absent Bringuier.
 Bringuier testified to the Warren Commission that he was uninterested in Oswald's offer.

 On August 9, 1963, Oswald was spotted by Celso Hernandez (a friend of Bringuier) handing out pro-Castro Fair Play for Cuba leaflets at the intersection of Canal Street and St. Charles.
 Hernandez told Bringuier of Oswald's leafleting and the two of them, along with another anti-Castro militant, Miguel Cruz, decided to confront Oswald over his duplicity.
 As the Cubans accosted Oswald, a crowd began to gather.
 Bringuier attempted to incite the crowd with his story that Oswald had tried to join his anti-Castro movement and that Oswald was actually a communist and supporter of Castro.
 Hernandez grabbed Oswald's leaflets and a fight broke out.
 Oswald and the three Cubans were arrested for disturbing the peace.
 After the arrest, Bringuier and his Cuban friends were able to post bail, whereas Oswald's bond was posted by an Oswald family friend.
 Oswald was found guilty, fined $10, and released.
 Before leaving the police station, Oswald asked to speak with an FBI agent.
 Agent John Quigley arrived and spent over an hour talking to Oswald.